miguelandres3/search.6230e62/THOUGHTS.md

 For the api a repository pattern is used.
 There are three layers involved.
 A repository layer in charged of accessing the data in the files that can be easily replaced for other types of storage without affecting the rest of the application.
 A service layer that contains the business logic and finally a controller layer that manages the requests from the api.

 Indexing based on geo hashes combined with a brute force distance comparison was used for the proximity search algorithm.
 The data is pre-processed storing the geo hashes for every shop using 6 characters as index.
-To find the stores around a location the geo hash for the location is calculated using the same amount of characters producing a hash that is used to get the shops.
+To find the stores around a location the geo hash for the location is calculated using the same amount of characters.
+This produces a hash that is used to index the shops.
 For extreme cases around the boundaries of the hash the surrounding hashes are also included.
 After this a brute force filter is applied over the subset for accuracy.
 For bigger radiuses more surroundings are included in the subset.

 ##Concepts used
 * Dependency Injection